OpenHAK/OpenHAK_64x48_Micro_OLED_Library/README.md

 # OpenHAK 64x48 OLED Display Library

 This library is based on Sparkfun Micro OLED Arduino Library.
-It has been modified to work with the OpenHAK Beta hardware, which targets a Simlbee radio module and uses I2C.
+It has been modified to work with the OpenHAK Beta hardware,
+which targets a Simlbee radio module and uses I2C.

-Modifications made by Joel Murphy/Biomurph Summer, 2017.
+Modifications made by Joel Murphy/Biomurph Spring, 2017.

 What follows is mostly from the original Sparkfun README